Chavez calls for pre-dawn turnout at Venezuela vote

 Chavez, 58, is in a close race with 40-year-old state governor Henrique Capriles, and both camps are now focused on their final rallies and getting their supporters to the polls.

-The socialist president, a former army officer, called on his followers to rouse their neighbours with trumpets and bugles in a military-style, pre-dawn wake-up call that has been used in previous elections.
+The socialist president, a former army officer, called on his followers to rouse their neighbors with trumpets and bugles in a military-style, pre-dawn wake-up call that has been used in previous elections.

 "We have to take good care of all these aspects, the strategy the tactics ...
 What's at stake is too important: the next 100 years of the fatherland."